perriera/for_interfaces/db/mysql/CPP.md

 >  - [Install and configure a MySQL server (ubuntu.com)](https://ubuntu.com/server/docs/databases-mysql)

 ### Summary
-You have just accessed a mysql from C++ and a record was retrieved.
+You have just accessed a mysql database from C++ and a record was retrieved.

 ### Next Steps
  - [How to create a project using injections.io(injections_cpp)](https://github.com/perriera/injections_cpp)